Prevention of Gaucher Disease

 Exercise Intensity Control

-Moderate-intensity aerobic exercises, such as brisk walking or swimming, are recommended for at least 150 minutes per week.
-A 10-minute warm-up should precede exercise to avoid sudden intense activities that could place excessive stress on the bones.
-Relaxation exercises should be performed immediately after exercising to reduce the risk of muscle stiffness.
+Moderate-intensity aerobic exercises such as brisk walking or swimming are recommended, aiming for at least 150 minutes per week.
+Warm-up for 10 minutes before exercise to prevent sudden intense activity that could stress bones.
+Cool down immediately after exercise to reduce muscle stiffness.

-Resistance training to strengthen bones should be conducted under professional guidance, using elastic resistance bands or light dumbbells, and avoiding free weight training.
-It is recommended to engage in low-impact exercises for 30 minutes, 2-3 times a week, along with balance training to reduce the risk of falls.
+Strengthening resistance training for bones should be performed under professional guidance, using elastic resistance bands or light dumbbells, avoiding free weights.
+It is suggested to engage in low-impact exercises 2-3 times per week for 30 minutes, combined with balance training to reduce fall risk.

 Regular Screening

-Asymptomatic carriers with a family history should undergo enzyme activity testing every six months, tracking β-glucocerebrosidase activity through blood tests.
-If abnormal indices are found, physicians may recommend more frequent follow-ups or preventive treatments.
+Asymptomatic carriers with a family history should undergo enzyme activity testing every six months, monitoring β-glucocerebrosidase activity via blood tests.
+If abnormal, more frequent follow-up or preventive treatment may be recommended by a physician.

 Symptom Monitoring Indicators

-• Physical endurance: persistent fatigue or decreased activity levels.
+• Physical endurance: persistent fatigue or decreased activity capacity

-• Bone changes: unexplained bone pain or increased risk of fractures.
+• Bone changes: unexplained bone pain or increased fracture risk

-• Organ size: regular palpation checks for liver and spleen enlargement.
+• Organ size: regular palpation to check for hepatosplenomegaly

 Vaccination